MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vscanf-vwscanf.md

 **vwscanf** is a wide-character version of **vscanf**; the *format* argument to **vwscanf** is a wide-character string. **vwscanf** and **vscanf** behave identically if the stream is opened in ANSI mode. **vscanf** doesn't support input from a UNICODE stream.

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |TCHAR.H routine|_UNICODE & _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|------------------------------------|--------------------|-----------------------|
 |**_vtscanf**|**vscanf**|**vscanf**|**vwscanf**|

-For more information, see [Format Specification Fields: scanf and wscanf Functions](../../c-runtime-library/format-specification-fields-scanf-and-wscanf-functions.md).
+For more information, see [Format specification fields: `scanf` and `wscanf` functions](../format-specification-fields-scanf-and-wscanf-functions.md).

 ## Requirements